sca075/mqtt_vacuum_camera/README.md

 #### 2025.5.0 - **Refactoring and New Additions**

-- This release will be postponed to 2025.6.0
+- This release will be postponed till below is completed and tested.
 - **Changes**
   - (in progress) Improvements of the code structure.
   - Refactored the code to improve readability and maintainability.